UK foundation training

 Again, for full details on the specifications made for publications, visit the UKFP website.
 The main point for this is that it must have a PubMed ID (PMID).

 The Foundation Programme Application

-Applications for both the Foundation Programme (FP) and Academic Foundation Programme (AFP) are submitted in a window of approximately 10 days near the beginning of October.
-It’s a good idea to start thinking about what needs to be done before the beginning of October so you don’t feel rushed later.
+Applications for both the Foundation Programme (FP) and Specialised Foundation Programme (SFP) (previously named the Academic Foundation Programme (AFP)) are submitted in a window of approximately 14 days in September.
+It’s a good idea to start thinking about what needs to be done before the beginning of September so you don’t feel rushed later.
 Remember there is no flexibility with these deadlines, so try to submit everything before the last day.
 Sometimes the website crashes in the final few hours due to the volume of activity going on, so don’t get caught out!

 All applicants have to submit an FP application, and have the opportunity to submit up to two separate AFP applications as well.
 For the former, you have to complete the national application form, which is divided into 11 sections:

 Provide your personal contact details and information about any disabilities and health issues that may require reasonable adjustments.